 Submission Deadlines are January 1 and July 1 of each year.

 To sustain this grant program and to supplement Jim Trader’s generous bequest, the Foundation welcomes donations and bequests.
 Contributions to the Trader Foundation are tax deductible.
-Send donations to Dave Mills, Treasurer, 210 South Walnut Street, Milford, Delaware 19963-1958.
+Use the Donation button below or send donations to Dave Mills, Treasurer, 210 South Walnut Street, Milford, Delaware 19963-1958.

 The application consists of the cover page, proposal narrative, and a maximum of 3 attachments.